Deltares/dfm_tools/docs/CONTRIBUTING.md

 ## Contributing

-- open an existing issue or create a new issue at https://github.com/Deltares/dfm_tools/issues
+- open an existing issue or create a new issue at [the issues page](https://github.com/Deltares/dfm_tools/issues)
 - create a branch via ``Development`` on the right.
 This branch is now linked to the issue and the issue will be closed once the branch is merged with main again
 - alternatively fork the repository and do your edits there
 - open git bash window in local dfm_tools folder (e.g. ``C:\DATA\dfm_tools``)